iamprem/summarizer/README.md

 **Note:** Few concepts showed redundant information, so selected only three concepts from the full result to show a sample of the output

-We can use LSA to get the important words instead of sentences by doing SVD on transpose matrix of tf-idf matrix.
-I've added instruction below to choose between words/sentences while executing the program.
+**We can use LSA to get the important words instead of sentences by doing SVD on transpose matrix of tf-idf matrix.
+I've added instruction below to choose between words/sentences while executing the program.**

 ### TextRank

-TextRank is a graph based summarization algorithm and this starts with the same data preparation steps as LSA till producing the wordlistRDD.
+TextRank is a *graph based summarization algorithm* and this starts with the same data preparation steps as LSA till producing the wordlistRDD.
 Here each wordlist represent a vertex of the graph.
 To add edges to the vertices, i've created graphRDD which takes wordlist(vertex) and all other vertices(all sentences from wordlistRDD) as input and creates adjacency list of the vertex based on the similarity between itself to all other sentences(vertices).
-If two vertices don't share any words then there won't be an edge between them and if they share some common words, then the edge between them will have a weight equivalent to the similarity between them.
-The similarity score is computed by the below formula.
+If two vertices don't share any words then there won't be an edge between them and if they share some common words, then the edge between them will have a weight equivalent to the similarity between them. *The similarity score is computed by the below formula*.
 ![similarity formula](https://raw.githubusercontent.com/iamprem/temp/master/assets/sim_form.png)
-**Note: I've added a smoothing factor of 1 in the denominator to avoid divide by zero case.**
+***Note: In my implementation, I've added a smoothing factor of 1 in the denominator to avoid divide by zero case.***

 After constructing the graph, implemented the TextRank(modified version of PageRank) iterative algorithm to compute the rank of each vertex.
 The top ‘k’ ranked sentences are then selected and added to the final summary of the reviews.